The WPS initiated an “Alert Now” program which provides notification of both non-emergency and emergency situations happening at school.

 Report Cards and Conferences

 The school year for all students is divided into four report card periods.
-The first and third 9 week periods involve a required parent/teacher conference.
+The first and third 9 week periods involve a required parent/teacher conference that is conducted in a student led format.
 Conferences are scheduled to discuss the progress of students and their report cards are given to parents at that time.
 The school system places great emphasis on the importance of conferencing at all levels.
 Every effort should be made to attend these conferences.
 At the end of the second and fourth report periods, report cards are sent home.
 Dates of the report periods are listed on the school calendar.
 Conferences may be requested by parents, teachers or the principal whenever the need arises.
 Communication between home and school helps ensure a consistent environment for the child.

 Standards of Learning

-All Standards of Learning can be found on the Virginia Department of Education website – www.doe.virginia.gov.
+All Standards of Learning can be found on the Virginia Department of Education website.
 If you do not have access to this website, you are welcome to contact the office.